Chiefs get Ravens star OT Orlando Brown for draft picks - WTMJ

 Nobody quite expected them to do it a week before it even started.

-The Ravens announced the trade, which is pending a physical.
-ESPN.com was first to report the terms.
+Both teams announced the trade, which will not become complete until Brown passes a physical.

-The Ravens will get the No. 31 overall pick Thursday night, along with third- and fourth-round picks this year and a fifth-round pick next year.
+The Ravens will get the 31st pick Thursday night, along with third- and fourth-round picks this year and a fifth-round pick next year.
 The Chiefs will get the Ravens’ second-round pick next week and a sixth-rounder in 2022.

-Turns out that depth later in the draft was one of the reasons he was willing to let go of the No. 31 pick.
+Turns out that Day 2 depth was one of the reasons Veach was willing to let go of the No. 31 pick.

-“There’s been dialogue with various teams, we have a couple things on our radar, but nothing right now that were ready to move on,” Veach said with his best poker face about four hours before the trade was completed.
+The Ravens had been expected to trade Brown since late January, when he took to social media to emphatically state that he was a left tackle rather than right tackle, where Baltimore wanted him to play going forward.
+And while the trade gives the Ravens two first-round picks, they likely will need to use one of them on a replacement on the right side.

+The biggest surprise, though, may have been the trade partner.
+Baltimore essentially sent one of the league’s best players at one of the game’s premier positions to their biggest barricade toward making it back to the Super Bowl.

 The Chiefs have spent the offseason rebuilding an offensive line that was decimated by opt-outs and injuries by the end of last season, when they were dominated up front by the Tampa Bay Buccaneers in a Super Bowl rout.
 But most of the work in free agency had been along the interior of the line, leaving both offensive tackle jobs up for grabs.